 \subsection{Calculation of the One-Loop Effects}

 We now turn to the calculation of these one-loop effects on our processes of interest.
 In general, loops involving charginos and neutralinos lead to divergences, and the theory must be renormalized.\footnote{ In fact, while the box diagrams for $W^+W^-\to hh$ are divergent, the $W^+W^- \to h\gamma$ box diagrams are actually finite: there is no operator in the SM which can absorb such a divergence.
-There are, however, divergent propagator and vertex corrections involved in $W^+W^- \to h\gamma$, which must be included for a reliable estimate of the one-loop effects from the new states.} Fortunately, since we are only interested in processes involving the electroweak gauge bosons and the Higgs, and not processes with new particles as external states, we need only renormalize the electroweak sector of the Standard Model.
+There are, however, divergent propagator and vertex corrections involved in $W^+W^- \to h\gamma$, which must be included for a reliable estimate of the one-loop effects from the new states.} In particular, the loop diagrams in Fig.~\ref{fig:diagrams_ww_hh} lead to divergent contributions to the $W^+W^-hh$ vertex, and they must be dealt with via wave-function renormalization of the Higgs field.
+Fortunately, since we are only interested in processes involving the electroweak gauge bosons and the Higgs, and not processes with new particles as external states, we need only renormalize the electroweak sector of the Standard Model.